Crystallization - Definition, Examples, Principles, Types, Advantages & Uses, FAQs

 • Crystals are gathered and dried according to product specifications.

-• The crystallization process of filtration separates the liquid's undissolved solids.
+• The crystallisation process of filtration separates the liquid's undissolved solids.

-• The size of the crystals generated during this crystallization process is determined by the rate of cooling.
+• The rate of cooling determines the size of the crystals generated during this crystallisation process.

 • When a solution is rapidly chilled, a large number of small crystals develop.